-How to Use Excel SLOPE Function (5 Quick Examples)
+How to Use the Excel SLOPE Function – 5 Examples

 • Description

-The SLOPE function returns the slope of the linear regression line through known y’s and known x’s data points.
-The rate of change along the regression line is calculated by dividing the vertical distance by the horizontal distance between any two locations on the line.
+The SLOPE function returns the slope of the linear regression line with known y and x data points.
+The rate of change and the regression line are calculated by dividing the vertical distance by the horizontal distance between any two locations on the line.

 • Generic Syntax